 I would like to thank my Accelerent Partners and their guests for embracing the Accelerent nonprofit initiative launched in January 2013.
 As a collective, we have made an impact in our community and have provided support to several local nonprofit organizations.
-At the breakfast in January we introduced Kansas City Region of the American Red Cross and their Ready Rating program.
-Today I want to shift your attention to the Negro Leagues Baseball Museum.
+At the breakfast in March we introduced the Big Brothers Big Sisters and encouraged you to support Bowl for Kids’ Sake by forming a bowling team.
+Today I want to shift your attention to HappyBottoms.

 Happy Bottoms is Kansas City’s only diaper bank.
 In only its third year, HappyBottoms has grown from providing diapers to 148 children at 8 local partner agencies in April 2011 to providing diapers to 1,457 children at 22 local partner agencies in February 2014.
 Last year, HappyBottoms distributed 665,500 diapers to local children, 77% of which live at or below federal poverty level.

 Based on 2012 poverty statistics, there are an estimated 17,000 children in the greater Kansas City metropolitan area who need diaper assistance.
 Diapers are not covered by any safety net program such as food stamps (SNAP) or Medicaid nor can they be purchased through WIC.
 As a mother of a two year old, I can attest to the fact that diapers are expensive costing $80-$100 per month!
 Low income families often cut back on food, utility bills, medical expenses and rent in an effort to afford products including diapers.